 The Typical PADI Open Water Course

-Here is some step by step information on a typical PADI Open Water Course with Aussie Divers Phuket.
+Here is some step-by-step information on a typical PADI Open Water Course with Aussie Divers Phuket.

 Day 1 – Theory and Confined Water